 -

-For an example of this, see Seymour Bernstein discussing the topic here https://www.youtube.com/watch?v=0O1gyGY7ioI. ↩
+For example, see Seymour Bernstein discussing the topic here https://www.youtube.com/watch?v=0O1gyGY7ioI. ↩

 -